-Step 1.
-Insert the Infortrend product CD or RAIDWatch installation CD into your CD-ROM drive.
+- Step 1.
+Insert the Infortrend product CD or RAIDWatch installation CD into your CD-ROM drive. - Step 2.

-Step 2.
 If you are currently running other applications, close them before proceeding with the setup process.
-This will minimize the possibility of encountering system errors during setup.
+This will minimize the possibility of encountering system errors during setup. - Step 3.
+The RAIDWatch installer program is included in a CD-ROM that came with your RAID controller or subsystem.
+An auto-run screen provides a hot link to the installer program.
+(See Figure 3-1) Click "Install RAIDWatch."

-Figure 2-1: Product Utility CD Initial Screen
+Figure 3-1: Product Utility CD Initial Screen

 Step 4.
 Click the supported platform on the right-hand side to start the installation process.
-The current availability is "Windows NT/Windows 2000 and above."
-(See Figure 2-2)
+The current availability is "Windows 2000 and above."
+(See Figure 3-2)

-Figure 2-2: The Platform Window
+Figure 3-2: The Platform Window

 Step 5.
-After opening the install shield, the welcome screen shown in Figure 2-3 will appear.
+After opening the install shield, the welcome screen shown in Figure 3-3 will appear.
 If your server or workstation is not ready with Java Runtime (at least version 1.4.2), the install shield will automatically install Java Runtime onto your machine.
 Please follow the on-screen instructions to proceed.

-Figure 2-3: Welcome to the Install Shield Window
+Figure 3-3: Welcome to the Install Shield Window

-- Step 6.
+Step 6.
 To continue installing RAIDWatch, click the Next button at the bottom of the window.
-If you do not wish to continue with the installation process, select the Stop button. - Step 7.
-If you selected the Next button on Figure 2-3, the License Agreement window seen in Figure 2-4 will appear.
+If you do not wish to continue with the installation process, select the Cancel button.

+Step 7.
+If you selected the Next button on Figure 3-3, the License Agreement window seen in Figure 3-4 will appear.
 First read through the License Agreement.
 If you are in agreement with the specified terms and wish to continue installing the RAIDWatch program, select Accept.
-If you do not wish to continue with the installation process then select the Stop button.
+If you do not wish to continue with the installation process then select the Decline button.

-Figure 2-4: License Agreement
+Figure 3-4: License Agreement